JuliaSpacePhysics/GeoAACGM.jl/docs/src/index.md

 ## Multiple Time Conversion

-When times are close to each other, it may be faster to set the time just once and perform the conversion multiple times.
+When times are close to each other, it may be faster to set the time just once and perform the coordinate transformation multiple times.
-The results are very close to each other.

 ```@example share
 n = 10